 Officers will need to take a risk assessment approach when dealing with a request for a Certificate of Residence (‘CoR’).
 For example, where a Customer Compliance Manager has discussed the question of CoRs with the customer and is satisfied that they have sufficient internal governance and controls to ensure requests for CoRs are only made when they fulfil all the criteria for relief, the Officer may be able to provide the CoR without a detailed review.

-If the Officer believes the customer may not be entitled to benefits for any reason, they may need to ask the customer to provide further information.
-(This content has been withheld because of exemptions in the Freedom of Information Act 2000) INTM162170(This content has been withheld because of exemptions in the Freedom of Information Act 2000)
+(This content has been withheld because of exemptions in the Freedom of Information Act 2000)

 As stated at INTM162010, customers should note that if HMRC does provide them with a CoR, the CoR will not guarantee that they will be able to claim benefits under the relevant DTA.
 The CoR will not confirm whether HMRC believe all of the relevant conditions have been fulfilled as that will be a matter for the other state to determine.